Chart Color Schemes

 Cundletown has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, major ventures, and planning schemes.
-AreaSearch has pinpointed 0 projects that may impact this area.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact this area.
 Notable projects include Northern Gateway Transport Hub, Brimbin New Town, Old Bar Manning Point Coastal Management Program, and Pacific Highway Upgrade: Hexham To Brisbane.
-The following list details those most likely to be relevant.
+The following list details those anticipated to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.